scaralfred/CatsPediaApp/README.md

 And to make things more interesting, the app lets you choose between four different layouts.

 - Breed Identification:
 The main charm of the app is the Cat Identifier feature that lets you know the breed of any cat.
-All you have to do is take the picture of the dcat or choose a photo of your cat from your phone and click.
+All you have to do is take the picture of the cat or choose a photo of your cat from your phone and click.
 Within a second the app’s efficient algorithm will tell you the exact breed of the cat in the picture.

 - Vast database:
 The app contains data of more than ninety Cat breeds in the world.
 Moreover, it also includes data of the most popular cross and mutation breeds so there is hardly any cat in the world that cannot be identified using the app.